COVER LETTER HELP

 Key takeaways

-- Canva: The gold standard for visual impact, but not optimized for writing.
-It requires heavy manual formatting and poses a high risk of failing basic ATS scans.
+• Canva: The gold standard for visual impact, though it requires heavy manual formatting and poses a risk with strict applicant tracking systems.

-- Teal: Acts as a complex career hub but requires significant setup and data entry before you can actually generate a letter.
+• Teal: A robust career hub for managing high-volume job searches, but it requires significant data entry before you can generate a single letter.

 Enhancv

-As a CPRW, I’ve tested dozens of tools that claim to be free but actually hold your document hostage.
+As a resume writer and a job applicant myself, I’ve tested many tools that claim to be free but actually require a last-minute subscription to export.
 Enhancv is the outlier.
 It’s a transparent, high-power tool that trusts you to be the final editor of your own story.

 Drop your resume here or choose a file.